alexfilsecker/rhombus-assesment/backend/README.md

    1. We iterate over all columns in the `DataFrame`.
    2. For each column, we create it's model and save it into the database.
    3. We now iterate over each cell in the column.
    4. According to the column `dtype` we store the cell's value into different columns in the database.
 For example to store a `int` we use two columns, `uint_value` and `int_sign_value`.
-This behaiviour was designed to allow sorting from within the database.
+This behavior was designed to allow sorting from within the database.
    5. Finally, we create all `GenericData` in a bulk operation.

 8. We return to the user the `file_id` and the force casting `errors`.

-9. The user inmediatelly requests the data from the `file_id`.
+9. The user immediately requests the data from the `file_id`.
 This operation occurs again every time the user requests another sorting or page.

 10. We serialize and validate the `query_params` from the `request`.